rubycocos/core/README.md

 out there in rubyland?

-You could argue ruby is dead and rails is the all-  belong to use prelude & prolog quick-starter gem.
+You could argue ruby is dead and rails is the "All your base are belong to us" prelude & prolog quick-starter gem.

 Why not make the concept of
-auto-include quick-starter prelude & prolog gems more popular and offer more options.
+auto-include quick-starter prelude & prolog gems more popular and offer more options?

 See the [cocos (code commons) gem](https://github.com/rubycocos/cocos) for a start on an (off-rails)